karina-klinkeviciute/rainbow-challenge-front/README.md

 ## Backend of the app

-Backend of the app is in another repository which is also licensed byt the MIT license: [https://github.com/karina-klinkeviciute/rainbow-challenge](https://github.com/karina-klinkeviciute/rainbow-challenge)
+Backend of the app is in another repository which is also licensed by the MIT license: [https://github.com/karina-klinkeviciute/rainbow-challenge](https://github.com/karina-klinkeviciute/rainbow-challenge)

 ## Theme